The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 The Catholic Student Association (CaSA) is a Christian organization which caters to the needs of Catholic & Christian students at Bard College.
 In addition to organizing transportation to and from Church on a weekly basis and having weekly prayer and rosary (a Catholic form of meditation) meetings, CaSA organizes celebrations for Christian holidays for all members of the campus to partake in, regardless of religious affiliation.
 CaSA provides a nuturing and inclusive space for all members of the Catholic faith and other Christian faiths to grow closer to God on campus.

 The Jewish Student Organization is a cultural and spiritual group that offers a place for students to practice and learn about Jewish tradition.
 The JSO provides a comfortable and engaging environment for the entire college.
-JSO holds Shabbat services and dinner every Friday night in the Center for Spiritual Life, as well as events for every major Jewish holiday.
+JSO holds Shabbat services and dinner every Friday night in the Center for Spiritual Life, as well as events for major Jewish holidays.
 All are welcome!

-• The MSO holds various informational programs throughout the course of the year including Friday (Jumu'ah) prayer, weekly discussions, film screenings, monthly dinners and speakers.
+• MSO holds various informational programs throughout the course of the year including Friday (Jumu'ah) prayer, weekly discussions, film screenings, monthly dinners and speakers.
 All of these events are open to any and everyone who is interested; irrelative of religion, race or any background.
-Essentially, the MSO seeks to open the lines of communication between all individuals.
+Essentially, MSO seeks to open the lines of communication between all individuals.

 Within the Bard Student Government, the Central Assembly is made up of: the Speaker of the Student Body, the chairs of the Student Life, Fiscal, Education Policies, Socially Responsible Investment & Multicultural Diversity committees, the Peer Review & Student Judiciary Board chairs as well and the Treasurer, Assistant Treasurer, and Archivist.
 Each member of the Central Assembly works to serve the student body in each of their respective branches around student life, communications conduct, and fiscal spending.
 Each member of the Central Assembly holds weekly office hours and attends meetings to aid in assessing the campus climate, discussing curricular concerns within the College, and simply supporting the student body as holistically as possible.